alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had two more exams, they went really well, now it's time to start studying for the exam tomorrow, network interfaces.

 **Thoughts**: Today's exams were very easy in my opinion.
 They were courses I had mastered, so I had no problem with them.
 I had a lot of fun.

+### Day 107: October 16, Friday

+**Today's Progress**: Today was a quiet day.
+I had my last exam of the week, network interfaces, and it went really well.

+**Thoughts**: After the exam, I was able to relax after a long week.